This guide provides an overview of University of Portland courses that frequently include library instruction sessions.

 Links to relevant course guides are also provided.

-The University of Portland's Core Curriculum includes an Information Literacy Core Skill which states that students will develop "the ability to find and use information to support the process of critical, analytical, and creative work."
+The University of Portland's Core Curriculum includes a Learning Outcome that "students will be able to find and use information to support the process of critical and analytical pursuits."

 This outcome is associated with two types of courses:

 In addition to the classes associated with the Information Literacy Core Skill (above), these additional classes within the university's core curriculum also include information literacy instruction:

 Additionally, the courses below are included within the core curriculum for specific schools and frequently include information literacy instruction: